Date of Award

 Committee Chair

-Dr. Daewon Kim
+Daewon Kim

 First Committee Member

-Dr. Marwan Al-Haik
+Marwan S. Al-Haik

 Second Committee Member

-Dr. Eduardo Rojas
+Eduardo Rojas

 Abstract

-Surface acoustic wave (SAW) sensors have increasing demand in structural health monitoring due to its passive, variable bandwidth, reliable life-cycle, high accuracy, small size, and light nature.
+Surface acoustic wave (SAW) sensors have increasing demand in structural health monitoring due to their passive, variable bandwidth, reliable life-cycle, high accuracy, small size, and light nature.
 SAW sensors can not only provide the static states of the structural system, such as temperature and pressure but also enable continuous real-time monitoring of dynamic states including strains.
 SAW sensors are generally fabricated with a rigid piezoceramic substrate, incapable of adapting to highly curved surfaces or flexible objects.
 The ongoing demands of sensor adaptability with flexible substrates, which is also capable of wireless monitoring, is the basis of the research that can be applied to medical and aerospace fields.

 The SAW fabrication involves developing a composite substrate using hot-pressing and depositing the interdigital transducers using additive manufacturing.
 The substrate of the SAW sensor is fabricated by integrating lead zirconate titanate (PZT) ceramic nanoparticles as a reinforcement into polyvinylidene fluoride (PVDF) polymer matrix in the 0-3 direction.
 This enables the substrate to attain enhanced piezoelectric properties along with improved mechanical strength.
 PVDF is dissolved in a strong polar solvent such as N, N- dimethyl sulfoxide to which 50 wt. % of PZT powder is added to impart optimum dielectric property maintaining flexibility.
 Stretching by hot-pressing this mixture above the melting point of PVDF enables the transformation of non-polar α to a polar β crystalline phase of PVDF.
 The amount of β crystalline phase of the substrate produced out of stretching the PVDF is observed under FTIR scanning.